smart-data-models/dataModel.AutonomousMobileRobot/CommandReturnMessage/doc/spec_DE.md

       x-ngsi:
         type: Property
     type:
       description: 'NGSI Entity type.
-It has to be CommandMessageReturn'
+It has to be CommandReturnMessage'
       enum:
-        - CommandMessageReturn
+        - CommandReturnMessage
       type: string
       x-ngsi:
         type: Property